Brucellar Discitis

 5. Spacer for Neural Foramina: By maintaining intervertebral height, discs ensure adequate space for exiting spinal nerves NCBIWikipedia.

-6. Protection of Vertebrae: They reduce stress concentrations on vertebral endplates, minimizing the risk of fracture or degenerative changes NCBIWikipedia.
+6. Protection of Vertebrae: They reduce stress concentrations on vertebral endplates, minimizing the risk of or degenerative changes NCBIWikipedia.

 Types of Brucellar Discitis